(This article may or may not contain affiliate links. What does that mean?)

-The home in Richmond's historic Court End neighborhood contains over 80% of the original furniture and fixtures.
+Richmond’s historic Court End neighborhood home contains over 80% of the original furniture and fixtures.

 The new American Civil War Museum, which is expected to open in spring 2019 at Historic Tredegar, will contain more than 100,000 pieces from the Civil War period, including regiment flags, weapons, uniforms, and personal items belonging to Jefferson Davis.

 A visit to these three presidential homes in Virginia is an amazing way to literally step into several significant points in American History: The birth of our new nation, the declaration of our independence from England, and “The War Between the States.”

 “Virginia offers a wide variety of destinations and attractions for history buffs and emerging learners,” Logan notes.
 “There is so much to learn during a visit to the Commonwealth, making it easy to see why Virginia is for History Lovers.”

 It’s nice to feel welcome in someone’s home, especially if it’s an ex-President’s.